Religious Education at our school:

 |Key Stage 2||Year 3||Year 4||Year 5||Year 6|

-The teaching of RE will involve some direct teaching and whole class, group, paired or individual activities.
-We use a range of strategies through lessons, such as: enquiry, exploration, discussion, asking and answering questions, drama, artefacts, visits and visitors of faith and belief.
+The teaching of RE involves some direct teaching and whole class, group, paired or individual activities.
+Through a range of strategies, such as: enquiry, exploration, discussion, asking and answering questions, artefacts, visits and visitors of faith and belief, pupils are actively engaged in learning.

 Time Allocation for RE